Jhjones424/pulley-assessment/README.md

+# Challenge Complete

+Hey Pulley team 👋 thanks for the fun challenge.
+This was my first time using Go, but the challenge was reasonable even for a novice at the language and for that I'm very appreciative.

+As for my changes, I felt like the easiest way to communicate them would be with comments on this pull request so you can see both my changes and thoughts.

 # ShakeSearch Challenge

 Welcome to the Pulley Shakesearch Challenge!
 This repository contains a simple web app for searching text in the complete works of Shakespeare.